Hudiny04/Hudiny04/README.md

 - 🌱 I’m currently learning **how to survive Maturitu**

-- 👯 I’m more of front-end, but i dont mind back-end development **(css design is my enemy tho..)
+- 👯 I’m more of a front-end, but i dont mind back-end development **(css design is my enemy tho..)
 My older sister took the drawing and imaginaition genes xdd**

 - 📫 How to reach me **tomashudecek04@gmail.com**